 nlj_batching_enabled |

-In the following example, the OPT_PARAM hint is used to specify the value of enable_in_range_optimization to enable IN optimization for the current query.
+The following example uses the OPT_PARAM hint to enable the IN optimization for the current query by setting the enable_in_range_optimization parameter.

 SELECT /*+ opt_param('enable_in_range_optimization', 'true') */ *